LucidtechAI/cradl-docs/get-started/upload-data.md

 If you upload documents without assigning them to a dataset, or if you want to assign them to a different dataset in the future, you can do so easily using the API.
 {% endhint %}

-## Upload many documents to a dataset
+## Upload many documents to a dataset with `dataset sync`
-If we want to create a big dataset the method above is somewhat cumbersome since it involves looping over a bunch of documents and adding an individual ground truth to each of them.
-With the CLI we have wrapped all this logic to make sure that all your documents and ground-truths get uploaded fast and consistently with only one command.
+Uploading documents one by one is useful for small tests, but for thousands of documents it can be a slow and painful experience.
+To make the process smoother we recommend to use `datasets sync` in the CLI.
+This allows you to upload your dataset in a fast and consistent way, without worrying about looping over any documents yourself.

 The only thing required is a json-file that contains all the ground-truths, let us name it `upload-specification.json`.
 Below is an example of how this file would look if we only want to upload two documents.
 ```json